hackwithharsha/AWS-Redshift-Kinesis/readme.md

 # Real-Time Ecommerce Analytics using `AWS Redshift` and `AWS Kinesis Data Stream`

-> **Scenario :** We'll stream customer shopping events (`page views`, `add-to-cart`, `purchases`) to Kinesis, then use Redshift to analyze the data in real-time for business insights.
+> **Scenario :** We'll stream customer shopping events (`page views`, `add-to-cart`, `purchases`) to Kinesis, then we will use Redshift to analyze the data in real-time for business insights.
 To simulate this, we will create a python script to generate `fake` data.

 ### Architecture

 - Python application publishes e-commerce events to Kinesis Data Stream.
-- Redshift consumes data directly from Kinesis using materialized views.
+- Redshift consumes data directly from Kinesis using `materialized views auto refresh from kinesis data source`.
 - Analytics can be run on this continuously updated data.

 > [!WARNING]